ShayShuve123/othello-game/README.md

 ## Description

 An interactive Othello game developed using **C#** and **Windows Forms**.
 Utilizes object-oriented programming with inheritance and event-driven programming to manage game logic and user interactions.
 Features an intelligent computer opponent that optimizes move selection.

 ## Features

-- Two-player and single-player modes
+- Two players or playing against computer
 - Dynamic board size selection
 - Intelligent AI opponent
 - Real-time game status and score tracking